GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/retrieving-data-from-an-external-api/en.md

 The [**HTTP Client**](https://gatographql/extensions/http-client/) extension allows us to execute HTTP requests against a webserver.

+This recipe demonstrates how to fetch data from an external API, using:

+- Mailchimp's REST API
+- GitHub's GraphQL API

-This recipe demonstrates how to fetch data from an external API.
-We will connect to Mailchimp's API to retrieve an email list's subscribers, extract their email (and other data), and do something with this data.
+In particular, we will connect to Mailchimp's API to retrieve the members of an email list, extract their email, and do something with this data.

 ## Executing an HTTP request